coder/code-server/docs/CONTRIBUTING.md

 These live under [test/unit](../test/unit).

 We use unit tests for functions and things that can be tested in isolation.
+The file structure is modeled closely after `/src` so it's easy for people to know where test files should live.

 ### Integration tests